ORJIKALU/favourites/README.txt

 My implementation makes uses of Flask framework for the APP and the API

-The database is MySql with Sqlalchemy as the interface
+The database is Aws MySql with Sqlalchemy as the interface

-The APP is hosted using AWS elastic Beanstalk and can be accessed via the url
+The APP is hosted using AWS elastic Beanstalk and can be accessed via the url  Bad-env.mf3vq7swip.us-west-2.elasticbeanstalk.com

 To test API, make sure all the dependencies in requirement.txt is installed in the environment.
 Then call python with "python api.py"